 Khosla Ka Ghosla (2006)

 Khosla Ka Ghosla is a light-hearted film featuring Anupam Kher as Kamal Kishore Khosla whereas Boman Irani plays the main antagonist.
-Directed by Dibaker Banerjee, the film tells the story of Khosla family and their fight against an influential property nexus leader to reclaim their land.
+Directed by Dibaker Banerjee, the film tells the story of the Khosla family and their fight against an influential property nexus leader to reclaim their land.
 The film talks about interpersonal relations within a family and every middle-class man’s dream to build his own house.

 Munna Bhai MBBS (2003)

 Munna Bhai MBBS is a film beyond logic.
-Directed by Rajkumar Hirani, the film tells a heart touching story of Munna Bhai, who decides to enroll in a medical college to fulfill his father’s dream to see him as a doctor.
-However, the catch is that he is a renowned goon in Mumbai and doesn’t have any educational qualification to get a medical seat.
+Directed by Rajkumar Hirani, the film tells a heart-touching story of Munna Bhai, who decides to enroll in a medical college to fulfill his father’s dream to see him as a doctor.
+However, the catch is that he is a renowned goon in Mumbai and doesn’t have any educational qualifications to get a medical seat.
 Through this film, Rajkumar Hirani tries to draw our attention towards the insensitivity and detachment between doctors and patients throughout India.

 Lage Raho Munna Bhai (2006)

 Lage Raho Munna Bhai is the sequel to the 2003 film Munna Bhai MBBS.
-In the sequel, Sanjay Dutt reprises his role as Munna Bhai and falls in love with an RJ Jhanvi, played by Vidya Balan.
+In the sequel, Sanjay Dutt reprises his role as Munna Bhai and falls in love with RJ Jhanvi, played by Vidya Balan.
 The film follows the story of Munna Bhai who finds a moral conscience when he starts seeing the spirit of Mahatma Gandhi and starts practicing Gandhigiri instead of violence.
 Arshad Warsi also reprises his role as Circuit.

 3 Idiots (2009)

-Another Rajkumar Hirani film on our list of feel-good movies is the 2009 comedy drama, 3 Idiots.
+Another Rajkumar Hirani film on our list of feel-good movies is the 2009 comedy-drama, 3 Idiots.
 Inspired by Chetan Bhagat’s novel Five Point Someone, the film tells the story of three friends enrolled in an engineering college.
 Featuring Aamir Khan, R. Madhavan, Sharman Joshi, and Kareena Kapoor in the lead roles, the film draws our attention towards the social pressure enforced by Indian parents on their kids.